wkeeling/selenium-wire/README.rst

     Convenience attribute for retrieving the most recently captured request.
 This is more efficient than using ``driver.requests[-1]``.

 ``driver.wait_for_request(pat, timeout=10)``
     This method will wait until it sees a request matching a pattern.
-The ``pat`` attribute will be matched within the request URL. ``pat`` can be a simple sub-string or a regex.
+The ``pat`` attribute will be matched within the request URL. ``pat`` can be a simple substring or a regular expression.
 Note that ``driver.wait_for_request()`` doesn't *make* a request, it just *waits* for a previous request made by some other action and it will return the first request it finds.
-Also note that since ``pat`` can be a regex, you must escape special characters such as question marks with a slash.
+Also note that since ``pat`` can be a regular expression, you must escape special characters such as question marks with a slash.
 A ``TimeoutException`` is raised if no match is found within the timeout period.

     For example, to wait for an AJAX request to return after a button is clicked: